 Agricultural Products, Processing, Storage, Distribution, and Sale at Point of Production.
-Establishments performing a variety of operations on crops after harvest and livestock after slaughter, to prepare them for market or further processing and packaging or selling on site and off.
-At a minimum 20% of the product that is processed, stored, distributed, and/or sold must be produced onsite.
+Establishments performing a variety of operations on crops after harvest and livestock after slaughter, to prepare them for market or further processing and packaging or selling on site.

 Agricultural Products, Processing, Storage, Distribution, and Sale Off-Site.
-Centralized establishments performing a variety of operations on crops after harvest and livestock after slaughter, to prepare them for market or further processing and packaging.
-These facilities accept products from off-site locations for processing, storage, and distribution.
+Establishments performing a variety of operations on crops after harvest and livestock after slaughter, to prepare them for market or further processing and packaging at a distance from the agricultural area.